 (B) A detailed exhibit demonstrating the development of the proposed adjustment.

-(b) For a gas utility, the following:
+(b) For a gas utility, the following must be provided:

-(A) The leased and contract storage balances at the beginning of the first month and end of each month of the test year with the average of thirteen (13) monthly balances shown separately.
+(1) The leased and contract storage balances at the beginning of the first month and end of each month of the test year with the average of thirteen (13) monthly balances shown separately.
 If any of the balances are not representative of the utility's current operating plan, the utility shall include an explanation of the relevant circumstances.

-(B) A complete description of the gas storage and supply policies used for planning purposes by the utility.
+(2) A complete description of the gas storage and supply policies used for planning purposes by the utility.

-(C) Copies of all analyses conducted by or for the utility establishing the optimal storage and supply level for the utility's system.
+(3) Copies of all analyses conducted by or for the utility establishing the optimal storage and supply level for the utility's system.

-(c) The utility's latest FERC rate case filing, if any, and latest rate order issued by the FERC, if any, regarding wholesale or interstate rate changes.
+(4) The utility's latest FERC rate case filing, if any, and latest rate order issued by the FERC, if any, regarding wholesale or interstate rate changes.

 (Indiana Utility Regulatory Commission; 170 IAC 1-5-14.3)